Frequently Asked Questions

 There is no shortage of interesting things to do and see in San Francisco.
 There is always something going on, many of which are free or low-cost.
 Some of our favorites are:

-- Go running, bike-riding, or picnicking in Golden Gate Park, just outside the Urban house
+- Go running, bike-riding, or picnicking in Golden Gate Park, just outside Clunie House

 - Have a bonfire on Ocean Beach